joen00/joen00/README.md

 ### Hi there 👋

-*💬 I am a developer working
+*💬I am a developer working
-*💬 I have project experience using #Python, Java, C++.
+*💬I have project experience using #Python, Java, C++.
-*💬 I'm interested in computer vision.
+*💬I'm interested in computer vision.

 <!--